Sheila James Kuehl Nature Preserve at Ladyface Mountain Dedicated

 Sheila James Kuehl has been recognized by her peers as one of the most effective elected officials in California.
 After serving two terms on the Los Angeles County Board of Supervisors, Supervisor Kuehl retired in December 2022.
 Kuehl had previously served eight years in the State Senate (2000-2008) and six years in the State Assembly (1994-2000), the first openly gay person elected to the Legislature.
 During this time, she was a Legislative Participant on the Santa Monica Mountains Conservancy.
 In all her elected offices, Kuehl represented the Santa Monica Mountains and the Coast, and championed the preservation and protection of open space as well as public access.
 During her tenure, thousands of acres of open space were protected including Upper Las Virgenes Open Space Preserve, King Gillette Ranch, and Corral Canyon Park.

-As a Los Angeles County Supervisor, in addition to dedicating funding for hundreds of acres of additional open space, Kuehl presided over the adoption of the County’s updated Santa Monica Mountains North Area Plan which maximizers preservation of the area’s natural environment.
+As a Los Angeles County Supervisor, in addition to dedicating funding for hundreds of acres of additional open space, Kuehl presided over the adoption of the County’s updated Santa Monica Mountains North Area Plan which maximizes preservation of the area’s natural environment.

 Supervisor Kuehl was an early and vociferous advocate and funder for the public protection of the open space, that until today, had been known as Triangle Ranch (named for the shape of the landholding).
 Kuehl understood its ecological significance and its prominence as a gateway to the Santa Monica Mountains.
 Supervisor Kuehl secured $2.5 million in County Proposition A funds for the Phase 1 acquisition in 2018.
 For Phase 4 of the project, Kuehl secured more than $ 1.4 million in Calabasas Landfill Economic Recovery Funds from the Los Angeles County Sanitation District, crucial for the completion of the transaction.